OCA/account-payment/account_payment_term_partner_holiday/readme/ROADMAP.rst

-* Due dates for invoices are not updated when new holidays are created after.
+* Due dates for invoices are not updated when new holiday periods are created.